Deque Systems | Software, Training, and Consulting for Web Accessibility and Section 508 Compliance

 That defense doesn’t work here.
 When it comes to website accessibility, knowledge is power.
 Get educated.

-We offer training courses for every level of expertise and just about every aspect of web accessibility, including special topics such as PDF Accessibility and Flash Accessibility.
+We offer training courses for every level of expertise and just about every aspect of digital accessibility, including special topics such as Mobile, PDF Accessibility and Flash® Accessibility.
 Training is available both online and in-person.

 Common Website Accessibility Myths